 Incident #3: Pulled Over for Not Having Night Lights On

 June, 2010.
 Night time.
 It was dark out, but there was still some sunlight left.
 My mom was in the car with me.
-She had helped me move, and she was staying for a few more days before going home.
+She had helped me move and stayed for a few more days before going home.

-I didn’t think it was dark enough yet to have the car’s night lights on.
+I didn’t think it was dark enough to have the car’s nightlights on.
 The cop behind me felt differently.
 Same old routine.
 Flashing lights.
 Pull over.

 British Columbia (B.C.) cop wanted to give me a ticket.
 I was across the street from my apartment and about to go to the parking lot when he pulled me over.

-I pointed to my home and explained that I was going to be done driving for the night as soon as I got to drive across the street.
-B.C. cop got called away for what might have been an actual need for his services, and I got to resume my journey.
+I pointed to my home and explained that I would be done driving for the night as soon as I got to drive across the street.
+B.C. cop got called away for what might have been an actual need for his services, and I resumed my journey.

 Incident #4: Pulled Over … for Walking

 December, 2017.
 Day time.
 Early afternoon.
-16 years after Incident #1.
-Same city and same province as Incident #3.
+Sixteen years after Incident #1.
+Same city and the same province as Incident #3.

-I had lived in 3 different provinces in Canada, and I had been pulled over in each one of those provinces.
+I had lived in three different provinces in Canada, and I had been pulled over in each one of those provinces.
 I thought I was playing things safe by not having a car.

 I was out for a walk.
-I was living by myself, and I was bored.
+I was living by myself and was bored.

-I had seen the peacocks, and I was walking a bit further before going back home.
+I had seen the peacocks and was walking a little further before returning home.
 I heard a voice behind me.
 It came from an SUV.
 I stopped and turned around.
 Two cops got out of the SUV.
 Male cop and female cop.
 They checked my driver’s licence.
 No criminal record.
 They gave it back to me.